 Multidimensional Scaling.
 Multidimensional Scaling (MDS) (Borg & Groenen, 2005) — a technique commonly used in music perception studies (Bigand et al., 2005; Madsen, 1997; Rodà et al., 2014; Wedin, 1969, 1972) analyzes a distance matrix computed between observations and visualizes them, positioning these observations on a map such that the distance between observations on the map best approximates their distance in the data table.

 Multiple Factor Analysis.
 Multiple Factor Analysis (MFA) (Abdi et al., 2013) is an extension of PCA that analyzes and visualizes multiple tables or sets of variables that each describe the same observations.
 MFA visualizations are focused on the relationships between observations, and, for each observation, the relationships between the tables that contributed to that observation.
-Practically speaking, the most basic difference between MFA and PLSC is that PLSC shows where and how the tables of data are the same or similar, and MFA shows how they are different.
+Practically speaking, the most basic difference between MFA and PLSC is that PLSC extracts commonalities between two data tables, whereas MFA extracts similarities and differences between multiple data tables.

 Inference Methods.
 Because the methods outlined above are not inferential methods, and do not inherently allow for hypothesis testing, we use permutation testing (Berry et al., 2011) and bootstrapping (Hesterberg, 2011).
 For both of these methods, the significance level to which we can infer depends on the number of iterations, with more iterations required for stricter significance levels.
 Permutation testing indicates the overall significance of our observed data.
 This technique depends on the fact that when

 decomposing a data table, extracting larger eigenvalues means that there is a clearer signal in the data.
 To see whether our data have a signal that is more salient than a random table, we shuffle the data, compute eigenvalues on each iteration, and compare those eigenvalues to the ones computed from the original data.
 If our observed data are less random than the randomly shuffled permutations, then the original eigenvalues should be larger than at least 95% of the permuted eigenvalues (for the standard 𝛼 of .05).
-Bootstrapping indicates whether our data are stable.
-This technique involves resampling the data with replacement

-— which means that the same observation may be selected multiple times in the same iteration — and calculating the mean for each iteration.
-If the data are stable, as we add iterations, each mean that we calculate will fall somewhere near the original mean.
-The narrower the distribution of means, the more stable the data.
-Calculating this distribution gives us a confidence interval from which we can infer significance, and can be displayed visually in our multivariate plots.
-There are two primary applications for this: 1) to see if mean differences between groups of observations are significantly different and 2) to see if the individual observations or variables are consistent across participants.
+Bootstrapping evaluates the stability of the result of an experiment with confidence intervals computed from resampling the original observations. [@Hesterberg2011] .

 Data Processing.
 Raw data were cleaned and processed in Excel and R. As described above, each of the analyses requires data in a different format.
 CA requires a contingency table or something like it, PLSC requires two tables with the same rows, MFA requires multiple tables with the same rows, and MDS requires a distance matrix.
 To transform the data into these formats, we first translated all French responses into English.
 Then the response data for each participant was transformed into a pseudo contingency table, with the stimuli, as observations, on the rows, and the responses, as variables, on the columns.
 This way, instead of a table with qualitative information in each cell, we had a table with the response options as variables and ones and zeros as counts in each cell.